-A stain occurs when a substance has come into contact with the carpet, and embedded itself in the fibers.
+A stain is the most common concept of a discolored spot on the carpet.
+A stain occurs when a substance has come into contact with the carpet and embedded itself in the fibers.
 Most people understand that a cup of hot coffee spilled on a carpet could leave behind a stain.

 Stains work themselves into the fibers by soaking into empty dye sites.
-Empty dye sites are spots in the fiber that did not receive the colorant when the fiber was dyed.
+Vacant dye sites are spots in the fiber that did not receive the colorant when the fiber was dyed.
 This occurs only in fibers that have been dyed post-production (i.e., the fiber was first produced in greige form and then colored after).
-Solution-dyed fibers have the color added in prior to production of the fiber, when the fiber is still in liquefied form, so the color goes all the way through the fiber, leaving no open dye sites to absorb stains.
+Solution-dyed fibers have the color added in before production of the fiber, when the fiber is still in liquefied form, so the color goes all the way through the fiber, leaving no open dye sites to absorb stains.

+Certain types of fibers are more prone to staining than others.
+Nylon, for example, is a highly absorbent fiber, and so must be protected with a stain treatment.
 On the other hand, polyester tends not to absorb as much or as quickly, so it gives more opportunity for a spill to be cleaned up before a stain can set in.

+The best way to prevent a spill from soaking in and becoming a stain is to get to it as quickly as possible after it happens.
 Scoop up any solid matter from the spill, blot up as much of the spill as possible with a white towel or paper towels, and then treat the area with a stain remover product or a homemade cleaning solution of a drop of clear dish soap and a cup of lukewarm water.

-A soiled spot on the carpet has the appearance of a stain, but is not necessarily the result of a spill.
+A soiled spot on the carpet has the appearance of a stain but is not necessarily the result of a spill.
 Soiling is the result of a residue or oily substance on the carpet fibers, which then attracts dirt particles.

-A residue can be left behind by a spot treatment product or a sticky spill that wasn’t fully removed or rinsed.
+A residue can be left behind by a spot treatment product or a sticky spill that wasn’t entirely removed or rinsed.
 An oily build-up could be due to a spill of an oil-based product (such as baby oil or cooking oil) but is often simply the result of walking on the carpet in bare feet.
 The oils from our skin can transfer to the carpet fibers by not wearing socks or slippers, and can then start to cause an accumulation of dirt particles.

+The best method for preventing soiling is ensuring that all spills are thoroughly cleaned and that all cleaning products used on the carpet are thoroughly rinsed from the fibers.
 Blot up as much of the product as possible, using a white towel or paper towels.
-Follow by pouring a small amount of lukewarm water on the spot (approximately ¼ cup; you can vary this amount depending on the size of the spot but be sure not to saturate the carpet—it is better to repeat this step several times than to overly wet the carpet the first time) and again, blot it up.
+Follow by pouring a small amount of lukewarm water on the spot and again, blot it up.
+(Use approximately 1/4 cup; you can vary this amount depending on the size of the spot but be sure not to saturate the carpet—it is better to repeat this step several times than to overly wet the carpet the first time.)

 To draw as much of the cleaner or oil out of the fibers as possible, cover the spot with either a thick white towel folded over a couple of times, or a stack of paper towels, and place something heavy over the towels (a pile of books works well).
 Leave this in place overnight.